 If you’re looking for a wireless security camera that’s reliable across the board, the Netgear Arlo Pro II is the one to consider.
 It offers high-definition, super crisp video that’s configurable up to 1280 x 720, and you can stream live from anywhere using a smartphone, tablet, or computer.
 Footage is clear even at night, thanks to high-quality night vision capabilities.
 The camera also features built-in motion detection, which it uses to immediately begin recording an event once the motion or sound sensors are triggered.

 This Netgear camera also includes the convenience of two-way audio, meaning there’s a built-in mic and speaker that let you hear and respond to someone on the other end.
 All recordings are automatically stored in the cloud for seven days for free.
 The Arlo Pro II system is compatible with Amazon Alexa or Google Assistant, and you’ll be able to view video in real time just by saying a simple command out loud.
 Using IFTTT or Samsung SmartThings instead?
-The camera works with those platforms, too.
+The camera works with those platforms, too, unlike the EufyCam.
 And conveniently, you won’t have to deal with any pesky wires, since this camera is wire-free.
 No need to set this camera up near an outlet — you can place it wherever you see fit around the house.

 Blink XT Home Security Camera System ($129)